 Image: Supplied

-Western Cape Education MEC, David Maynier, visited the school on Tuesday, January 13, to celebrate the moment with the school.
+Western Cape Education MEC, David Maynier, visited the school on Tuesday, January 13, to celebrate with the school.

 Mr Maynier said the department was happy to see improvements across no-fee school quintiles, with all of them increasing their pass rates and achieving more than 80%.